FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 # Release Notes

-### Spat Revolution 20.12
+## SPAT Revolution Application

+### Build 21.4.0.xxxx

+**Features**
+**Optimization**
+**Bug Fixes**

-#### Build 49943
+### Build 20.12.0.49943

+**Optimization**
 * Add IO overload Detection + auto mute + reset button
-* Spat Send (software) input sync error detection optimization
+* SPAT Send (software) input sync error detection optimization
 * Audio processing optimizations

-#### Build 49890
+##3 Build 20.12.0.49890

-## Major Additions
+**Major Additions**

 * New MultiCore parallel processing algorithm.
 	* A new preference option to select various engine processing profile.
 * Stability improvements (hardening)  with all latest operating systems (OS).
-* Spat Plug-ins (Local Audio LAP - AudioPipe) hardening and  improvement against host applications and OS.
+* SPAT Plug-ins (Local Audio LAP - AudioPipe) hardening and  improvement against host applications and OS.
 * Catalina, Big Sur and Apple notarization official support.
-* New built in error reporting tools for Spat Revolution.
+* New built in error reporting tools for SPAT Revolution.
-	* In Spat preferences, you can enable or disable sending anonymously of software data error to FLUX::.
+	* In SPAT preferences, you can enable or disable sending anonymously of software data error to FLUX::.
 This  application monitoring tools helps track developer errors for better  diagnostic, fixes and performance optimization.
 * New V20.12 release (new versioning system), now including 1 year of support and upgrade with perpetual license purchase.
-* Added 23 reverb presets imported from IRCAM Verb and the Spat v3 plugin.
+* Added 23 reverb presets imported from IRCAM Verb and the SPAT v3 plugin.
 * New Drag and Move + Drag and Connect module feature.
 	* Drag any modules to move before or after any module of same type.
 	* Drag a drop module into module to connect output to input.
 * Support for the IRCAM ADMix/SPAT and Meyer SpaceMap Go OSC Grammar on input.
-	* You can now play ADM Master  (Audio definition model) files containing audio and object metadata  with the[ ADMix player]((https://forum.ircam.fr/projects/detail/admix/)) playback and receive metadata as OSC data in Spat
+	* You can now play ADM Master  (Audio definition model) files containing audio and object metadata  with the[ ADMix player]((https://forum.ircam.fr/projects/detail/admix/)) playback and receive metadata as OSC data in SPAT
 * New Apple and Windows menu and shortcuts
-	* Spat Revolution now includes the standard Apple and Windows menu bar for new and added software action.
+	* SPAT Revolution now includes the standard Apple and Windows menu bar for new and added software action.
 	*  New shortcut options
 * New input naming pages for bulk renaming
 * Multi-Selecting input blocks and pressing Alt + N
 * Setup wizards;
 	* Available by pressing Alt + N or in the Setup menu.
-* New Import and Export Spat preferences.
+* New Import and Export SPAT preferences.
 	* System to System, to back up your preferences.
 * Basic snapshot system implementation;
 	* snapshots can now be generated, recalled (with interpolation - crossfade option) , deleted or renamed.